isevcik/card-package-composer/README.md

 npm start
 ```

-`npm start` should run server with application and open it in your browser.
+`npm start` should run local server with application and open it in your browser.